micc83/WpDevTool/WpDevTool/readme.txt

 = How to enable Silent Logging =

-Add the following lines of code to your wp-config.php file to enable silent logging :
+To enable silent logging set WP_DEBUG constant to TRUE in your wp-config.php file and add the following lines of code right after:
 `
-define('WP_DEBUG', true);
 if (WP_DEBUG) {
 	define('WP_DEBUG_LOG', true);
 	define('WP_DEBUG_DISPLAY', false);